appbaseio/Docs/src/scalr/FAQs/jsapi.md

-## How to unsubscribe from / stop a streaming query?
+## How to unsubscribe from a streaming query?

 The JS API methods for the [``appbaseRef``](http://docs.appbase.io/scalr/javascript/api-reference.html#javascript-api-reference-setup-new-appbase) object implement a **streams** interface.
 Let's see an example: